Shamshad Begum: 1941–45

-Director Mehboob Khan brought Shamshad Begum to Mumbai after telling her husband 'I will take her to Mumbai and give her a flat, car, conveyance and even if four to six people accompany her, it's fine.
+Film director Mehboob Khan brought Shamshad Begum to Mumbai after telling her husband 'I will take her to Mumbai and give her a flat, car, conveyance and even if four to six people accompany her, it's fine.
 Please let her come to Mumbai'.
 Her father was not convinced at first but later gave in as Shamshad wanted to come to Mumbai.
 Haider used her voice skilfully in some of his earlier films such as Khazanchi (1941) and Khandan (1942).
 By 1940, Begum was already well established on the radio.
 The songs "Cheechi Wich Pa ke Chhalla", "Mera Haal Vekh Ke" and "Kankaan Diyaan Faslaan" from Yamla Jatt of 1940 became a huge hit and popularised Pran, singer Begum and composer Haider.
 Haider continued to compose hit songs which Begum sang for films including Zamindar, Poonji and Shama.
 Khan used Begum's voice in Taqdeer (1943), where he introduced Nargis as the heroine.
 Begum was soon singing for other composers including Rafiq Ghaznavi, Ameer Ali, Pt.
 Gobindram, Pt.
 Amarnath, Bulo C. Rani, Rashid Atre and M. A. Mukhtar, in the pre-independence era.

-When Haider moved to Bombay in 1944, Begum went with him as a member of his team, leaving behind her family and staying with her Chacha (paternal uncle).
+When Haider moved to Bombay in 1944, Begum went with him as a member of his team, leaving behind her family and staying with her Chacha (paternal uncle) Aamir Khan who used to encourage her in her singing career.
 After partition, Haider migrated to Pakistan but Begum remained in Mumbai.
 She had no known Pakistani connection post 1947.
-Begum became a national star between the early 1940s and the early 1960s, having a voice different from her peers such as Noorjehan (also discovered by Haider), Mubarrak Begum, Suraiya, Sudha Malhotra, Geeta Dutt and Amirbai Karnataki.
-Her peak period in the Hindi film industry was from 1940 to 1955 and again from 1957 to 1968.
+Begum became a national star between the early 1940s and the early 1960s, having a voice different from her peers such as Noorjehan (also discovered by Haider), Mubarak Begum, Suraiya, Sudha Malhotra, Geeta Dutt and Amirbai Karnataki.
+Her peak period in the Hindi film industry was from 1940 to 1955.